Submissions

 The journal consists of two parts, please indicate your preference.
 You can also submit two related articles, one on methodology and one on case studies.

 NOTE: To submit your article, please follow the ARTICLE TEMPLATE.
+NOTE: Please download the template to edit.
+DO NOT edit directly in the online version of the document.

 Part I Challenges, Concepts and New Approaches (*Each contribution should be at most 2000 words)